Ideas & Inspiration

-- Immediately after planting, water deeply by setting a hose or a sprinkler on the lowest setting under the plant until water penetrates 8”-10″.
+- Immediately after planting, water deeply by setting a hose or a sprinkler on the lowest setting under the plant until water penetrates 8 to 10 inches.

 - Water again the following day to allow soil to settle and reduce large air pockets.

-- Water slowly once a week for the first season, saturating 8”-10” deep.
+- Water slowly once a week for the first season, saturating 8 to 10 inches deep.

 - Don’t overwater.
-The easiest way to check soil moisture is to stick an 8″ screwdriver into the soil.
-If you can’t poke it in at least 6″, it’s time to water.
+The easiest way to check soil moisture is to stick an 8-inch screwdriver into the soil.
+If you can’t poke it in at least 6 inches, it’s time to water.

-- If using an irrigation system, be sure water reaches roots.
+- If using an irrigation system, be sure the water reaches the roots.
 Drip hoses that surround the plants are more efficient than sprinklers.